Information for Graduates

 Students can change their Division III titles directly on TheHub without having to revise their entire contracts.
 From the evaluation menu, there is a new link under "Division III" called "Change My Division III Title."
 Students can complete this form anytime until their Division IIIs are evaluated by their chairs.

-IMPORTANT NOTE: Due to publication deadlines, the title listed on the May commencement program is the title on the Division III contract on the pass date.
-The titles will be shared with the school offices and Central Records.
+Important Note: Due to publication deadlines, the title listed on the May Commencement program is the title on the Division III contract on the pass date.
+The titles will be shared with the Dean of Faculty Office and Central Records.
 It is therefore strongly recommended that students consult with their Division III chairpersons and confirm that the title on the contract is consistent with the title submitted to the committee and the one they want listed on the commencement program.